ksu-cs-textbooks/cis527/content/1-secure-workstations/12-ubuntu-overview-installation.md

 The most recent version, Bionic Beaver, is the current LTS version and the one we'll be using in this class.

 Now, let's go through the process of installing Ubuntu in a virtual machine.
-At this point, I'm assuming you have already installed VMWare Workstation or another virtualization software on your computer.
+At this point, I'm assuming you have already installed VMware Workstation or another virtualization software on your computer.
 If not, I recommend doing so before continuing.

 First, you'll need to download the Ubuntu 18.04 installation file.
 You can find that file on the Ubuntu download page, and also on the K-State CS mirror of the Ubuntu downloads page.
 For most uses, I recommend using the CS mirror, as it is generally much faster for students on campus.
 The link is available in the Resources section below the video.
 On that page, you'll need to download the "64-bit PC (AMD64) desktop image" from the link near the top.
 It should download a file to your computer in the .ISO format.

-Next, let's open VMWare Workstation and create a new virtual machine.
-For this course, I recommend choosing "I will install the operating system later" to bypass the Easy Install feature of VMWare.
+Next, let's open VMware Workstation and create a new virtual machine.
+For this course, I recommend choosing "I will install the operating system later" to bypass the Easy Install feature of VMware.
 This will allow you to directly observe the installation process as it would be performed on a real computer.

 Next, we will select the type and version of the guest operating system.
 In this case, it will be "Ubuntu 64-bit."
 We can then give it a helpful name, and choose where it is stored on the computer.
 If you'd like to store it on a secondary hard disk, you can do so here.
 I recommend storing your virtual machines on the largest, fastest storage device you have available, preferably an SSD with at least 60 GB of free space.